alexpapad95/6G-simulation-platform/examples/README.md

 ## Local tunability of the RISs

-We have introduced in the previous codes lumped elements in two points; in the top of the lumped ports that are radiated and the middle of the load patches that connect the adjacent S-SRRs.
+We have introduced in the previous codes lumped elements in two points; in the top of the lumped ports that radiate and the at middle of the load patches that connect the adjacent S-SRRs.
 The common utilization of both methods could easily be done.
 We use values for reactance from 0 to 5 Ohms and for capacitance from 1 to 5 pF, corresponding to the parameters of commercially available chip varactors for the target frequency bands.

 The structure that is created with the usage of RIS_pairs_simulation_5GHz_tunable_ports.m and RIS_pairs_simulation_8GHz_tunable_ports.m, for dim_meta=3, is the following: